package-operator/package-operator/README.md

 ## Project Status

 Package Operator is currently in early development and is neither complete nor ready for production use.
-APIs are not yet final and breaking changes might be introduced in every release.
+APIs have not been finalized and are subject to breaking changes with future releases.

 ## Features